Monopsony: Wage discrimination

 Just like a monopolist, a monopsonistic employer may find that its profits are maximized if it discriminates prices.
 In this case the company pays different wages to different groups of workers (even if their MRP is the same), with lower wages paid to the workers who have a lower elasticity of supply of their labour to the firm.

 Researchers have used this fact to explain at least part of the observed wage differentials whereby women often earn less than men, even after controlling for observed productivity differentials.
 Robinson's original application of monopsony (1938) was developed to explain wage differentials between equally productive women and men.
 Ransom and Oaxaca (2004) found that women's wage elasticity is lower than that of men for employees at a grocery store chain in Missouri, controlling for other factors typically associated with wage determination.
 Ransom and Lambson (2011) found that female teachers are paid less than male teachers due to differences in labour market mobility constraints facing women and men.

 Some authors have argued informally that, while this is so for market supply, the reverse may somehow be true of the supply to individual firms.
 In particular, Manning and others have shown that, in the case of the UK Equal Pay Act, implementation has led to higher employment of women.
 Since the Act was effectively minimum wage legislation for women, this might perhaps be interpreted as a symptom of monopsonistic discrimination.

+Standard labor market models assume that workers have accurate information about their outside options and subsequently negotiate with their employer to raise their wages so they match outside offers or switch jobs.
+However, a 2024 study of German workers in the Quarterly Journal of Economics found that they severely underestimated the wages that they would earn at other jobs.
+This underestimation of outside wages could contribute to monopsony power for employers.